 Factory Made Straps

-Handmade leathers straps are usually expensive.
+Handmade leather straps are usually expensive.
 So if you’re looking for just a strap that’s better than what comes with the camera I’ve found a few I like.
 Custom SLR makes some really nice stuff now and they even offer a leather strap.
 Their straps are also cool because they can connect to the bottom of your camera with a C-Loop that also allows you to take the strap on and off quickly.

-Custom SLR Slim Strap
+|Custom SLR Slim Strap

 The shoulder portion of this strap uses genuine top grain leather and has a slide and glide feature so you can adjust the strap on the fly.
-The strap portion is made from seatbelt grade webbing for extra durability.
+The strap portion is made from seatbelt-grade webbing for extra durability.

 C-Loop Mini is also made by Custom SLR.
-I actually bought there original C-Loop when it was just a kickstarter.
+I actually bought there original C-Loop when it was just a Kickstarter.
 Now they have a mini that’s much smaller and lighter.
 Perfect for mirrorless cameras like the X-H1.

-| BlackRapid Camera Straps|
+| BlackRapid Camera Straps

 Similar to CSLR, BlackRapid makes a bottom-mounting strap that allows you to hang the camera upside down.
-The strap itself is made from very high quality nylon webbing.
+The strap itself is made from very high-quality nylon webbing.

 I use a few wrist straps for some of my smaller cameras.
 I don’t really think they would be great on the X-H1 unless you were using a pancake or smaller lens.
 There are only two wrist straps I’ve really liked so far.

-I really like the Gordy’s camera wrist strap.
+I really like Gordy’s camera wrist strap.
 They’re made from Latigo leather and are very high quality.

-| HardGraft Slide Camera Wrist Strap|
+| HardGraft Slide Camera Wrist Strap